The Tarring Folly – A Grade II Listed Building, Sadly Decaying

 Attempts to restore the Tarring Folly appear to have failed

-The latest and only Worthing Borough Council references I can find relating to the Tarring Folly are on the council’s website.
+The only recent Worthing Borough Council references to the Tarring Folly are found on the council’s website.

-The first item is an enforcement report dated 4 March 2015, and the second is an update to the enforcement report dated 3 June 2015.
+The first is an enforcement report from 4 March 2015.
+The second is an update dated 3 June 2015.

-We learn from the above-listed documents that the Tarring Folly is a Grade II listed building, as detailed in the National Heritage List on the Historic England website.
+We learn from the documents listed above that the Tarring Folly is a Grade II listed building, as detailed on the Historic England website’s National Heritage List.
 We also learn that the folly appears to be suffering from significant structural degradation.

 View the full listing for the Tarring Folly on Historic England’s website